josephsgithub/pyfun/not/README.md

 > things, linking them together and the rest of Python’s core
 > strengths and focus on web technology
 > for any kind of graphic user experience.

+Take the extra time to learn Python right.

 ---
 [![home](/assets/home-bw.png)](/README.md)